iExecBlockchainComputing/dev-resources/FAQ.md

 ## 🔹 Docker Cleanup

 ### Problem
-Guide to cleaning your local Docker environment
+Guide to cleaning your local Docker environment , no space left on device
 ```
 ERROR: no space left on device
 ```